IBM/c2c/docs/bestpractices.md

-# Best Practices
+# Shift Considerations

-There are several best practices that we recommend when using the Db2 Shift utility.
+There are several things you should consider before performing a Db2 Shift.
 Many of these recommendations are evolving and updates will be added to this document on a regular basis.

 ## Database Migration